Planning a trip to Malaysia? Fantastic! There is so much to love about this country.

 In this Malaysia travel guide, I share all my best Malaysia blogs so you can plan your trip!

 But first, if you aren’t convinced yet that Malaysia should be your next trip, read this article with 10 reasons why you should visit Malaysia next!
+Or, even better, listen to this podcast episode about why you should visit.
+You’ll definitely want to book your trip once you listen to this!

 This guide is all about overall Malaysia planning.
 To read guides to individual places in Malaysia, click here.